gambitph/WP-OTF-Regenerate-Thumbnails/README.md

 Lastly, WP functions allow [2-item array sizes](http://codex.wordpress.org/Function_Reference/the_post_thumbnail) to be used for thumbnails; however those do not work as expected because of the resize behavior of WordPress.

 This plugin solves all of the above.
-No need to regenerate anything anymore since they're done on the fly with only a little overhead.
+No need to regenerate anything anymore since they're done on the fly.

 # Features